milligank/cp386_a04/README.md

 # cp386_a04
 4th assignment for CP386

+# Instructions

+Import sample4_in.txt to location you are stored the c file in.
+Leave file name as is.

+Import makefile4, and rename as MaKeFile

-to begin, set makefile4 in as MaKeFile, and run as ./Assignment_4 with the 4 inputs for the available array (same as assignemnt description)
+call the makefile, and run assignment as: ./Assignment_4, with the 4 inputs for the available array (same as assignment description)

-when running enter in either RQ followed by 4 values, RL followed by 4, * or Run
+When running enter in either RQ followed by 5 values, RL followed by 5 values, * or run, or exit to leave program

-if EXIX is enetered program will exit, or use ctl+c

-make sure to import the smaple_in.txt file to the location you are running a4 from, the code picks up the file from there
+If RL or RQ is entered, and the first thread or process value has already been requested, it will overwrite that request.
+Ie P0  = 1 2 3 4 if RQ 0 8 3 1 3 is entered, P0 will be 8 3 1 3

+There must be at thease 1 RQ submitted before * can be called